 As Vice President in the Strategies 360 Washington D.C office, Tyler Wilson brings nearly two decades of public policy expertise to the firm’s federal relations practice.
 He has worked on campaigns, policy, government relations, and association and coalition management.

-Tyler served as Chief of Staff and campaign advisor to former Congresswoman Abby Finkenauer (D-IA).
-He led a team of 13 staffers in Washington D.C. and in three field offices in the district.
-In the 116th Congress, Tyler spearheaded the introduction of over 25 bipartisan bills (including four that became law), executed a 20-county constituent engagement strategy, and organized bipartisan Congressional hearings for the Rural Development, Agriculture, Trade and Entrepreneurship Subcommittee of the Small Business Committee chaired by Rep. Finkenauer.
-Finkenauer also served as Vice Chair of the Transportation and Infrastructure Committee’s Highways and Transit Subcommittee and an Assistant Majority Whip.
+Tyler served as Chief of Staff and campaign advisor to Congresswoman Abby Finkenauer (D-IA).
+He led a team of 13 staffers in Washington D.C. and in three field offices in the state.
+In the 116th Congress, Tyler spearheaded the introduction of over 25 bipartisan bills (including four that became law), executed a 20-county constituent engagement strategy, and conducted bipartisan congressional hearings for the Rural Development, Agriculture, Trade and Entrepreneurship Subcommittee of the Small Business Committee chaired by Rep. Finkenauer.
+Finkenauer also served as Vice Chair of the Transportation and Infrastructure Committee’s Highways and Transit Subcommittee and as an Assistant Majority Whip.

 Most recently, Tyler served as a Senior Advisor to America’s Service Commissions, a bipartisan national association of governor-appointed State and Territorial Service Commissions.
-While there, he created the group’s advocacy and public relations strategy to support the proposed $10 billion investment in a Civilian Climate Corps in the American Jobs Plan, including developing leading principles and recommendations for implementation.
+While there, he created the group’s advocacy and public relations strategy to support the proposed $30 billion investment in a Civilian Climate Corps in the Build Back Better Act, including developing leading principles and recommendations for its creation and implementation.

 A native Iowan, Tyler graduated from the University of Iowa with a double major in Political Science and Communication Studies.
 He lives with his wife, twin son and daughter, and dog in Washington, DC.